 Upon your child’s acceptance, you will receive a letter from the Admissions Office.

-Payment of the matriculation fee is required before your child is officially enrolled.
-At least one parent must attend an orientation meeting with the Headmaster.
+Payment of the enrollment fee is required before your child is officially enrolled.
+At least one parent must attend an orientation meeting with the Head of School.
 You will be notified of upcoming dates and times for this required meeting.